AndreBaltazar8/ablac/docs/standard-library.md

 the target's native calling convention, and its directly reachable Abla code is placed in `.iram1.text` automatically.
 The platform framework remains responsible for installing that address and for keeping every indirectly reached function and datum interrupt-safe.
+The same module exposes the linker-provided Xtensa dispatcher-table address as a native scalar so a framework can install entries directly without calling a C registration ABI.

 `abla/sys/linux` is likewise explicit and target-specific.
 Its current x86-64 implementation lowers `openat`, `read`, `write`, `close`, and `getpid`